• Skip to primary navigation

 “Intelsat has pioneered innovations in space-based technology for more than five decades.
 We are proud to work side by side with Northrop Grumman on today’s groundbreaking mission, the first-ever docking of a communications satellite in GEO orbit,” said Intelsat Chief Services Officer Mike DeMarco.
 “Space servicing is a valuable tool for Intelsat in extending the high-quality service experience that our customers depend upon.
 Northrop Grumman’s MEV technology has helped us extend the life of two otherwise healthy and high-performing satellites, while focusing our innovation capital on advancing the Intelsat next-generation network – this technology is a ‘win-win’ for us.”

-Filed Under: Satellite servicing Tagged With: Featured
+Filed Under: In-Orbit Servicing & Orbital Operations Tagged With: Featured

 Primary Sidebar